Coltonton/eon-custom-themes/developer/sample-README.md

 - - I have a custom theme installed but I want to switch over to get the ArnePilot theme with possible updates?
 - - This project is cool! are there other themes other then this ArnePilot One?
 (YES!)
 - - Or anything else, check it out there is alot answered there!
+- - Feel free to check out the [main unoffical community discord server](http://discord.gg/4UKcsmGJDq), and find my own little chat #custom-themes for more support from other then just me!
+Or just to catch me easier!!

+### UnInstalling EON-Custom-Themes:
+Well... this is akward....
+I'LL CHANGE!!!!
+Haha but seriously...
+Want to remove EON-Custom-Themes without a trace?
+It couldnt be more simple!!

+0. (Optional, to restore default boot logo & boot animation) run `exec /data/eon-custom-themes/restore_backup.py` and enter `r` to restore the Comma.ai factory boot logo and boot animation for your device.
+1. Run `exec /data/eon-custom-themes/support/cleanup_files.py` reading and following the prompts, this program will remove any files from EON-Custom-Themes not stored in the main project directory!
+2. Run `cd /data && rm -rf eon-custom-themes` to finish un-installation there should now be no trace of EON-Custom-Themes (unless you skipped step 0)
+3. Cry because you removed EON-Custom-Themes
+4. If doing this because you are sending your device back to Comma/selling be sure to delete all versions of OpenPilot and install their main repo.
+5. Don't forget to unpair your device in the Comma connect app ;)